Traditional Legal Model – “Blood” (the bodily fluid) is the means or currency used to make payment for the legal debt the sinner owes.

 “He that believeth on the Son hath everlasting life: and he that believeth not the Son shall not see life …” (John 3:36)

-That blood sacrifices in the Old Testament were not actually required for forgiveness is shown by numerous verses showing that sacrifices were not God’s idea.
+That sacrifices in the Old Testament were not actually required for forgiveness is shown by numerous verses showing that sacrifices were not God’s idea.